Lullabot/drainpipe/README.md

 composer require lullabot/drainpipe-dev --dev
 ```

-There are a number of pre-configurations provided if you're using
+Drainpipe integrates with [DDEV](https://ddev.readthedocs.io/en/stable/), but
+will only add the relevant files when DDEV is detected in the repository.
+Either
-[DDEV](https://ddev.readthedocs.io/en/stable/), so either set DDEV up first
-before requiring this project, or run `composer update` if DDEV is added later.
+set DDEV up first before requiring this project, or run `composer update` if
+DDEV is added later.

 ```
 composer create-project drupal/recommended-project drupal